Chandan Shetty: Career

-Shetty entered the music industry in 2012 as lyricist and assistant music director for the movie Alemaari, under the music director, Arjun Janya.
-Then he worked for several other movies such as Varadanayaka, Power, Chakravyuha, and Bhajarangi.
+Shetty entered the music industry in 2012, as a lyricist and assistant music director for the movie Alemaari, under the music director, Arjun Janya.
+He went on to work on the music of films such as Varadanayaka, Power, Chakravyuha, and Bhajarangi.
 He was engaged to his co-contestant of Bigg Boss Kannada Season 5, Niveditha Gowda on 21 October.
 He won in the reality show Bigg Boss Kannada Season 5.
 He married her on 25 February 2020.